Breaking News | By-election: INEC says candidates’ withdrawal in Zamfara is rumour

-Zamfara state office of the Independent National Electoral Commission (INEC) says it has not received notice of withdrawal of any candidate from Bakura state constituency by-election.
+The Zamfara State office of the Independent National Electoral Commission (INEC) says it has not received notice of withdrawal of any candidate from the Bakura state constituency by-election.

 The commission described the purported withdrawal of candidates of nine political parties from Saturday’s state House of Assembly by-election in Bakura local government area as “mere rumour”.